EthanGilles/EthanGilles/README.md

 ###

 <p align="left">Hey!
 I'm Ethan.
-I'm a Computer Science Major from Maine.
-Currently I am interning as a System Administrator at a local healthcare facility.
-I also work for the chair of my Computer Science department, previously as a TA and currently as a Tech, helping create student resource documents for the department using LaTeX. </p>
+I'm a Computer Science student from Maine.
+I'm passionate about tech and security.
+Right now I'm interning as a System Administrator at a local healthcare facility.
+I also work for the chair of my Computer Science Department as a Tech, helping create student resource documents using LaTeX. </p>

 ###